mohsenzakeri/Movi/README.md

 # movi

 movi is a full text index for indexing large pangenomes.
 It is designed based on move data structure.

-**Build from Source**
+Move structure is a data structure based on the Burrows Wheeler Transform (BWT) by Nishimoto and Tabei.

+>Nishimoto, Takaaki, and Yasuo Tabei.
+"Optimal-time queries on BWT-runs compressed indexes." arXiv preprint arXiv:2006.05104 (2020).

+## Install movi and its dependencies from source

 To build from source:
 ```